hirosystems/stacks-subnets/NFT_USE_CASE.md

 Make sure you have `clarinet` installed locally, and that it is at version 0.33.0 or above.
 If you do not have clarinet, you can find installation instructions [here](https://github.com/hirosystems/clarinet).

-Let's create a new clarinet project.
-This will create a new directory with a Clarinet project initialized.
+Let's create a new Clarinet project.
+This will create a new directory with the Clarinet project initialized.
 ```
 clarinet new nft-use-case
 ```